david-cattermole/mayaMatchMoveSolver/BUILD.md

 | build_mmSolver_linux_mayaXXXX.bash    | Linux            |
 | build_mmSolver_windows64_mayaXXXX.bat | Windows          |

+## Custom Build Directory

+You can override the default build directory location by setting the `BUILD_DIR_BASE` environment variable before running any build script.
+This allows you to build in a custom location instead of the default parent directory.

 For details of building the project, please see [BUILD_LINUX.md](https://github.com/david-cattermole/mayaMatchMoveSolver/blob/master/BUILD_LINUX.md) or